precious-appiah/alx-system_engineering-devops/0x00-shell_basics/README.md

-pwd print the absolute path of the working directory
+pwd print the absolute path of the working directory\n ll list the items in a directory